 Our team members have deep roots in their communities and an insider’s perspective on schools.

 A New Orleans native, Gary Briggs has attended private, Catholic, charter, and traditional public schools.
 He earned a Bachelor’s of Science in Political Science from Texas Christian University and served as a White House Intern in the Obama administration upon graduation.
 Afterwards, Gary joined Teach For America and returned to New Orleans to teach English Language Arts.
 He served as 5th and 6th grade Team Leader at Harriet Tubman Charter School for four years.
 In 2015, his experiences as a student and teacher in New Orleans’ schools were chronicled by The Times Picayune.
-Today, Gary serves as New Orleans’s Master Navigator and works to support families and students across the Greater New Orleans area.
+Today, Gary leads EdNavigator's New Orleans team, supporting families and students across the Greater New Orleans area.

 Denise Gilstrap, PhD